stoodder/falconjs/README.md

 * Add change notifications to Falcon.Collection
 * Add disposeWhen, displayIf, afterDisplay, beforeDispose to view binding
 * Ensure that Falcon will work with require.js
+* Add Falcon.Observable to wrap ko.observable in the case that we'd want to switch

 ### v0.10.2
 **Highlights**